More than $425K raised for 5-year-old boy fatally shot at point-blank range in N.C.

 Family friend Lisa Howard said, “I’m heartbroken.
 I’m heartbroken for them.
 It was just senseless to have to go and lay a five-year-old child to rest that had the rest of his life to live.”

-Another person at the funeral, Christopher Joseph said, “It’s sad that a little boy that’s five-years-old can be taken away from his family.
-I have a four-year-old little girl and I just can’t imagine.”
+“It’s sad that a little boy that’s five-years-old can be taken away from his family.
+I have a four-year-old little girl and I just can’t imagine,” another person at the funeral, Christopher Joseph said,

 Joseph and his wife made shirts for the family and donated some of the proceeds to them too.